- LexisNexis Interface

 Click the title to enter the database.

-From the drop-down menu by Select Source: By Type, select Major World Publications.
+Under Source Type, select Major World Publications.

 For Article Type, select Editorials and Opinion.